 ARTICLE VII – COMMITTEES

-The chairman of the Board of Directors shall name the Nominating Committee as prescribed in Article VI Section 3 and other committees as he shall deem advisable for the purpose of carrying out any duties which shall aid in accomplishing the objectives of the Association.
-The Nominating Committee and any other committees shall dissolve without any further action than notice in these Bylaws on the day of the Annual Meeting of Active Members.
+The chairman of the Board of Directors shall name the Nominating Committee as prescribed in Article VI Section III and other committees as he shall deem advisable for the purpose of carrying out any duties which shall aid in accomplishing the objectives of the Association.
+The Nominating Committee and any other committees shall dissolve without any further action than notice in these Bylaws on the day of the Annual Meeting of Primary Members.

-ARTICLE VIII – SUSPENSION, EXPULSION AND READMISSION

-Section 1.
-Suspension and Expulsion.
-Any member who shall fail to pay dues or indebtedness to the Association within three (3) months of the date on the bill shall automatically be suspended and such Member shall be promptly notified.
-The Board of Directors shall consider expulsion of such member if the delinquency continues.
-If recommendation of Expulsion is confirmed by a majority of the Board, such membership shall thereupon be terminated.

-ARTICLE IX – RULES OF ORDER
+ARTICLE VIII – RULES OF ORDER

 All meetings shall be conducted under the rules prescribed in Robert’s Rules of Order.

-ARTICLE X – SEAL AND CERTIFICATE
+ARTICLE IX – SEAL AND CERTIFICATE

 The Board of Directors shall provide a corporate seal which shall be in the form of a circle and shall have thereon the name of the Association and the words “Corporate Seal, District of Columbia”.

-ARTICLE XI – FISCAL YEAR
+ARTICLE X – FISCAL YEAR

 The fiscal year of the Association shall be from January 1 through December 31 in each calendar year.